k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-27-Overthewire-Bandit-Level-3-to-4-Walkthrough.md

 We see the 'inhere' directory mentionned in the instruction.

-We can 'move' into this directory using the 'cd' (change directory) command followed by the name of the folder 'inhere'.
+We can move into this directory using the 'cd' (change directory) command followed by the name of the folder 'inhere'.
 ```bash
 bandit3@bandit:~$ cd inhere/
 bandit3@bandit:~/inhere$
 ```
+Notice that the prompt changes with our new location!

 The gist of this level is how to find the hidden file, which we can do using ‘ls’:
 ```bash